Multi-Dimensional Event Data in Graph Databases: Constructing Simple Models for Multiple Entities

-Observe that the aggregation query builds only on concepts of our data model, \emph{Event}, \emph{Class}, and \emph{Entity} nodes and the relationships \emph{DF}, \emph{E\_EN}, \emph{E\_C}, and requires no further domain knowledge of the underlying event data.
+Observe that the aggregation query builds only on concepts of our data model, \emph{Event}, \emph{Class}, and \emph{Entity} nodes and the relationships \emph{DF}, \emph{CORR}, \emph{OBSERVED}, and requires no further domain knowledge of the underlying event data.
 In other words, the aggregation query demonstrates that the data model provides the right abstraction concepts for event data over multiple entities.

 Because of this abstraction, the above query can be applied on ``normal'' entities as well as composite entities of reified relations, satisfying R14.